mskgreenbaumlab/lohhla/README.md

 USE ON BEHALF OF A COMMERCIAL THIRD PARTY (INCLUDING BUT NOT LIMITED TO USE AS PART OF A SERVICE SUPPLIED TO ANY THIRD PARTY FOR FINANCIAL REWARD)
 REQUIRES A LICENCE.
 FOR FURTHER INFORMATION PLEASE EMAIL Eileen Clark eileen.clark@crick.ac.uk.

+#### Greenbaum Lab Version ####
+This LOHHLA Version was adapted for Greenbaum Lab usage on Juno Cluster.
+Certain changes were made to run LOHHLA pipeline with tumor/normal pair inputs and be compatible with neoantigen pipeline.

 ### What do I need to install to run LOHHLA? ###

 Please ensure a number of dependencies are first installed.
 These include: